 There is still a long way to go in terms of removing the everyday gender biases that others may not even realize they’re carrying.

 Even small things like the way that we communicate play a huge part in giving our female-identifying colleagues an equal footing, both in the workplace and the community.
 Everybody should be treated with the same professionalism, and we should all have the same opportunities to succeed.

 On both an individual and organizational level, we need diversity in order to change, and calling out bias at every level is necessary for us to progress.
 There are some fantastic women making a significant change in the WordPress community, and it’s time they got some well-deserved celebration!

 Equality & Diversity at XWP

 At XWP, equality and diversity are integral to our mission.
 We believe that your gender, ethnicity or sexuality should never act as a barrier to a healthy, happy work life, or your ability to contribute.
-That’s why we’re proud to support International Women’s Day 2022 and #breakthebias.
+That’s why we’re proud to support International Women’s Day 2023 and #embraceequity.

 Our team of globally distributed digital experts work across borders, cultures and timezones to help create a better web.
 We want to make the internet a more accessible, inclusive place, and we couldn’t do that without the help of our female-identifying XWPeople.